LukasMurdock/LukasMurdock.github.io/_posts/2020-05-18-optimizing-my-book-list.md

 1. `Booklist.yaml`
 2. `Booklist.json`

-`Booklist.yaml` is the list of book ISBNs where I can easily add another ISBN.
+`Booklist.yaml` is for a list of book ISBNs that I can easily add to.

-`Booklist.json` is all the information I want on the books in booklist.yaml.
+`Booklist.json` is for all the information I want on the books in booklist.yaml.

 Right now that `booklist.json` file doesn’t exist, that data is just in the Google Books API call.